gnikolakak/EduCoG-LLM/README.md

 - The pipeline is model-agnostic and can be applied to different LLM backends for comparative evaluation.
 - In technical domains, strict correctness and adherence to formal definitions are critical, as even minor inaccuracies may lead to misconceptions.
 - Optional supplementary material (e.g., theory, notes, or definitions) can be provided to the model to improve conceptual grounding and output quality.
 - The three code implementations developed in the present study are provided in both Greek and English.
 This dual-language approach was adopted to enhance accessibility and usability, enabling users with different linguistic backgrounds to more easily understand, modify, and apply the code.
+Specifically, the Greek versions are located in the API_EL folder, while the English versions are available in the API_EN folder.